Assignments will become available as the course progresses. See calendar for more details.

 Procedures and Purpose

-Assignments must be submitted before 11:59 a.m. on the day they are due, unless otherwise specified in the assignment itself.
+Assignments must be submitted by 11:59 am on the day they are due, unless otherwise specified in the assignment itself.
 You may submit as often as you wish, and only your best submission counts.

 Missed work due to illness

-With appropriate, authorized documentation, assignment work may be excused.
+With appropriate and authorized documentation, assignment work may be excused.
 If a missed assignment is excused, its weight is distributed over the remaining un-excused assignments.
 In the interest of understanding the course material for future assignments and exams, students who miss work are encouraged to complete the missed work as soon as possible and submit their attempt to an ISA with a request for feedback.

 CS 136 Plagiarism Policy